 The vans market is expected to witness steady growth during the forecast period.
 Online grocery, food delivery, and beverages are the major end-user of this segment.
 A majority of the last mile deliveries and some regional deliveries of cargo takes place through refrigerated vans.

 Multi segmented refrigerated trucks can maintain different optimum temperature levels.
 Multiple temperature trucks are more particularly used for the retail application, where temperature-controlled models are required to replenish store stock with relatively small quantities from regional distribution centers.

 Canada stands out to be on top as the largest country both in the production and consumption of food products and beverages.
 The agriculture and food and beverage processing industries in Canada contributes around 6.8% toward GDP annually.
 Quebec and Ontario hold leading two positions in the agriculture and food and beverage processing industries.

 The U.S. and Canada refrigerated trucking industry is large, fragmented, and highly competitive with thousands of FTL and LTL carriers.
 No single vendor dominates the market.
 The three major factors on which the competition is dependent include – tariff, capacity, and customer service.
 The competitive factors change as and when the market conditions change.
 For instance, in the low demand market scenario, the tariff for hire refrigerated trucking company becomes significant, while in the times of high customer demand, the capacity and service quality make become more vital.

-The U.S and Canada refrigerated trucking market research report includes in-depth coverage of the industry analysis with revenue and forecast insights for the following segments:
+This market research report includes in-depth coverage of the industry analysis with revenue, market dynamics, supply chain analysis, and forecast insights for the following segments:

 By Temperature Compartment